WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 5)Not Proportioning the Subtitles Properly

 Subtitles that are way too long or appear too quickly can make your viewers uneasy.
 The best way to fix this is to use short, readable lines that match the gameplay flow.
 Similarly, using inconsistent terminology doesn’t help you get far.
-The whole point is to use YouTube localization for global audience.
+The whole point is to use YouTube localization for a global audience.
 Hence, conducting the A/B Testing for Subtitles is essential.

 Frequently Asked Questions

-Q2)How gaming slang affects video localization?
+Q2)How does gaming slang affect video localization?

 Gaming slang plays a significant role in how entertaining and authentic a video feels; poor handling of slang is one of the main reasons why the gaming niche fails.
-YouTube creators need to understand better the context to translate.
+YouTube creators need to better understand the context to translate.